Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 chmod 644 nsswitch.conf

-Alternatively, if you know how to use vi, you can just open the existing nsswitch.conf file, find the line that says 'hosts: files', and add ' dns' after it, like so:
+Alternatively, if you know how to use vi, you can just open the existing nsswitch.conf file, find the line that says 'hosts: files', and add a space or tab character and the text ' dns' after it, like so:

 hosts: files dns